ThePhaseCat/PhaseSMP-Bot/README.md

 This is a discord bot used on the PhaseSMP Discord Server (A private Minecraft survival server).
 The discord server is private and will remain private for the foreseeable future.
 This bot was originally made for the use of DiscordSRV, but has now migrated to a more standard discord bot with more typical bot features

-## The bot will only function in one server.
-There are no plans to add support for multiple servers

 This discord bot has been made with the latest version of discord.js (13) and features several things and features!
 - Ability to ratio people alongside other questionable things
 - Embed system for easy adding/changing of embeds
 - Robust set of information commands
 - Unique internet pulling system to allow for random images and facts
+- Easy to customize existing commands and to add new ones as well!

+## The bot supports multiple servers, but I'm not hosting this for public use at this time.
+You will have to host it yourself (Instructions later)

 ## Required Packages:
 - discord-api-types